Generic name: formoterol and glycopyrrolate [ for-MOE-ter-ol-and-GLYE-koe-PIR-oh-late ]

 What is Bevespi Aerosphere?

-Bevespi Aerosphere in an inhalation aerosol containing a combination of formoterol and glycopyrrolate.
+Bevespi Aerosphere is an inhalation aerosol containing a combination of formoterol and glycopyrrolate.
 Formoterol is a bronchodilator.
 Glycopyrrolate is an anticholinergic.
 These medications work by relaxing muscles in the airways to improve breathing.

-Bevespi Aerosphere is used to prevent airflow obstruction or bronchospasm in people with COPD (chronic obstructive pulmonary disease).
+Bevespi Aerosphere is used to prevent airflow obstruction or bronchospasm and reduce flare-ups in adults with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.

 Bevespi Aerosphere is not for use in treating asthma.